Welcome-To-My-Repo/blancmange/README.md

 ### Register Operations

-* 0,1,2,3,4,5,6,7,8,9,A,B,C,D,E,F Sets the current register.
+* `0123456789ABCDEF` Sets the current register.
-* i Load the integer following this instruction into the current register.
+* `i` Load the integer following this instruction into the current register.
-* c Load the character following this instruction into the current register.
+* `c` Load the character following this instruction into the current register.
-* X Load a zero torus X coordinate into the current register.
+* `X` Load a zero torus X coordinate into the current register.
-* Y Load a zero torus Y coordinate into the current register.
+* `Y` Load a zero torus Y coordinate into the current register.
-* Q Loads the current X,Y position if the PC onto the register.
+* `Q` Loads the current X,Y position if the PC onto the register.
-* P Pushes the current register onto the stack.
+* `P` Pushes the current register onto the stack.

 ---